 Convention Description Bold Bold text indicates a software term.
 This word or phrase will appear on the screen as shown.
 Bold button A button is a touch screen access point for the option appearing in bold.
-For example, the Review button appears on-screen as: Review → An arrow is shown between two on-screen menu options that are selected consecutively by the operator. Č An icon is a touch screen access point for the menu or navigation graphic shown.
-See table 2-1 on page 51 for full list of menu icons shown on the HemoSphere advanced monitor.
+For example, the Review button appears on-screen as: → An arrow is shown between two on-screen menu options that are selected consecutively by the operator. Č An icon is a touch screen access point for the menu or navigation graphic shown.
+See table 2-1 on page 53 for full list of menu icons shown on the HemoSphere advanced monitor.
+Venous Oximetry Calibration icon Bold text with a menu icon indicates an icon that is paired with a software term or phrase appearing on the screen.
+For example, the Venous Oximetry Calibration icon appears on-screen as:

-Table 1-15 Operator's manual style conventions ------------------------------------------------
+Table 1-15 Operator's manual style c conventions -------------------------------------- -------------